yegor256/blog/_drafts/takes-architecture.md

 tags: java
 description:
   Takes is a pure object-oriented and immutable
-  Java web framework that turns design and development of web applications into a pleasant and fun process.
+  Java web framework that turns the design and development of web applications into a pleasant and fun process.
 keywords:
   - java web framework